This article was published here on 13 January 2019

 The presence of teachers and prophets as servants of the charismatic gifts of the Spirit during and after the Eucharist is also confirmed in Acts 13:1-3: after the celebration of the Eucharist, the Church fasted and prayed before the Lord and received from the Holy Spirit the command to Paul and Barnabas to send them to their first missionary journey.
 The custom of prayer, fasting and giving offerings before the Lord in expectation of an oracle is known from the Old Covenant (cf. Judg 20:26-28).

 With the passing of years and centuries, the prayer after the Mass has disappeared, which has greatly damaged the devotion of the faithful, their openness to the gifts of God, which He wants to give in this “time of grace”.
 Both the first centuries of Christianity as well as the testimony of many saints and calls of many popes of the 20th century confirm the salutary consequences of persevering prayer after receiving Holy Communion and after the Holy Mass .

-Understanding the rite of the Passover and the Eucharist is incomplete if it is not seen that God, the main author of the liturgy, gives one of two functions to each liturgical sign:
+Understanding the rite of the Passover and the Eucharist is incomplete if one does not see that God, the principal author of the liturgy, gives one of two functions to each liturgical sign: